Fatbirder's Top 1000 Birding Websites

 SPECTACLED EIDER-TEXEL-NETHERLANDS

-Some exciting news broke on Monday, the 13th, when a drake Spectacled eider was found on the island of Texel in the Netherlands.
-Until the 1990s, no one even knew where Spectacled Eiders went to moult or where they spent the winter.
-Scientists with the U.S. Fish and Wildlife Service attached satellite transmitters to them and tracked the birds by aircraft; they found them congregating in ice-free areas of the Bering, Chukchi, and Beaufort Seas.
+Some exciting news broke on Monday, the 13th, when a drake Spectacled Eider was discovered on the island of Texel in the Netherlands.
+Until the 1990s, little was known about where Spectacled Eiders moulted or spent the winter.
+Researchers with the U.S. Fish and Wildlife Service attached satellite transmitters to track the birds, revealing that they congregate in ice-free areas of the Bering, Chukchi, and Beaufort Seas.

-We landed in Amsterdam on Sunday evening, picked up our rental car, and soon arrived at our Airbnb just before midnight.
-We settled in for the night, preparing for an early start in the morning to catch the ferry to Texel at 7:30 AM.
+We landed in Amsterdam late on Sunday, collected our rental car, and arrived at our Airbnb just before midnight.
+With an early start in mind, we settled in for a short night.
+At 6:00 AM, we were on the road, boarding the 7:30 AM car ferry to Texel.

 What a bird!